Marcel Sabitzer has shown himself to be a useful squad player at Bayern Munich. - © Sebastian Widmann/Bundesliga/Bundesliga Collection via Getty

 What they're saying

-"I have always said I want more goal threat from midfield.
-He clearly took that both literally and personally.
-He's a very important player for us." - Nagelsmann
+"I always said I wanted more goal threat from midfield.
+He clearly took that both literally and personally." - Sabitzer's former coach at Leipzig and Bayern, Julian Nagelsmann

 "He has great shooting technique.
 I've no where he gets it from, but he's always got it ready to go.
 Today it was really important because it was the winning goal, and an unbelievably good one at that.
 I'm happy for him." - RB Leipzig captain Willi Orban after Sabitzer's world-class strike at Zenit